azendtech-supunr/LoanDataCreator/LoanDataCreator/RESTRUCTURED_CONSISTENCY.md

 1. **Business Rule Compliance**:
    - Restructured values are randomly assigned ("Yes", "No", or empty)
    - Values remain consistent across all periods for each facility
-   - NoOfTimesRestructured is consistent with Restructured status
+   - NoOfTimesRestructured is consistent with Rescheduled status

 2. **Lifecycle Consistency**:
    - Once a facility is created, its Restructured status never changes